-After reaching the historical roots and summarizing the various papers as described in a and b, the group will provide an integrative summary of the development of the scientific idea that led to the most recent (the first) publication (no more that $\frac{1}{2}$ - $\frac{3}{4}$ of a page at the most.
+After reaching the historical roots and summarizing the various papers as described in a and b, the group will provide an integrative summary of the development of the scientific idea that led to the most recent (the first) publication (no more that 1⁄2 - 3⁄4 of a page at the most.
 A graphical representation of this stage is advisable).
 You will need to submit hard copies of the publications.
 Your presentation should describe this process and content.
 Stages 1 and 2 of this project along with a hard copy of the first 2 papers should be submitted during the first class meeting of the 2nd semester.
-Later on, groups will present their projects (30 minutes each) during class.
 The written assignment should be submitted by the last day of the 2nd semester.

-Required Reading:

-Reading materials for the first presentations will be distributed in the first class.
+Required Reading: Reading materials for the first presentations will be distributed in the first class.